AndyJLi0/AndyJLi0/README.md

 - Current 4rd year math + cs student at The University of British Columbia.
-- Interned at Incognito Software Systems.
-Now at Amazon.
-- Interested in graphics, firmware, and systems.
 - reach me at andyjli107_at_gmail_dot_com.
 <!---
 AndyJLi0/AndyJLi0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.